Krueger v. Wagoner County Board of County Commissioners

 4. medical negligence and wrongful death against Wagoner EMS and the EMT Defendants; 5. negligence and wrongful death under the Oklahoma Governmental Tort Claims Act (hereinafter “GTCA”) against Sheriff Elliott; and 6. assault and battery against all Defendants.

-As stated above, Plaintiffs assert three claims against the City Defendants, including their 42 U.S.C. § 1983 claims for illegal arrest and for excessive force in violation of Mr. Krueger’s Fourth Amendment rights and their state law claims for assault and battery.
-The City Defendants argue that they are entitled to qualified immunity with regard to the § 1983 claims and that the assault and battery claim is barred by the statute of limitations.
+As stated above, Plaintiffs assert three claims against the EMT Defendants, including their 42 U.S.C. § 1983 claim for excessive force in violation of Mr. Krueger’s Fourth Amendment rights and their state law claims for medical negligence and wrongful death and for assault and battery.
+The EMT Defendants argue that they are entitled to qualified immunity with regard to the § 1983 claim, that the medical negligence claim is not cognizable, and that the assault and battery claim is without merit.

 Free access — add to your briefcase to read the full text and ask questions with AI